axelvuorinen/axelvuorinen-webpage.github.io/_teaching/2024-spring-algebra-and-analysis.md

 ---

 This course is the continuation of a year-long Algebra and Analysis module for second-year mathematics undergraduates.
-I was appointed as an examiner for the weekly oral assessments, where I had to prepare three different exercise sheets for each session.
+I was appointed as an examiner for the weekly oral examinations, where I had to prepare three different exercise sheets for each session.
 Volunteer students were required to solve one theoretical question (including a proof) and one or two exercises, based on a pre-announced program aligned

 Syllabus